israel-cj/Talk2OpenMLChat/README.md

 ## Note on without
 The chat_openml_without.py script runs the chatbot without keeping track of the conversation history.
 This means each query is treated independently, without context from previous interactions.
+On the other hand chat_openml.py keeps the history.

 ### Steps